Authors: Monica Jensen, Monique Mayer, Connie Fazio, Elissa Randall

-The ACVR supports sustained and conscientious attention to safe practices regarding veterinary radiologic imaging and therapy as they relate to personnel, patient, and equipment.
+The ACVR supports sustained and conscientious attention to safe practices regarding veterinary radiologic imaging and therapy as they relate to personnel, patients, and equipment.
 Exposure to radiation should always be As Low As Reasonably Achievable (ALARA) while maximizing the quality of the procedure.

 *Ionizing radiation refers to any electromagnetic or particulate radiation capable of producing ion pairs by interaction with matter.
-Common examples used in medicine include x-rays, electrons, gamma rays, beta particles, and other products of radioactive decay.
+Common examples used in medicine include x-rays, electrons, gamma rays, and other products of radioactive decay.

 - U.S. Nuclear Regulatory Commission – Occupational dose limits for adults.